1. Home

 5. Checkout

-Cellulose Board Game
+Cellulose Board Game (On Order)

-Cellulose Board Game
+Cellulose Board Game (On Order)

 Cellulose: A Plant Cell Biology Game is a worker placement game that puts 1-5 players inside a plant cell, where they will compete over limited resources in order to undergo photosynthesis, produce carbohydrates, and build the cell wall.
 With everyone vying for the same actions, players must time their use of proteins, hormones, and cell component cards in order to diversify their strategies and outplay the competition.
 Cellulose is the standalone sequel to Cytosis (2017).
 It has some of the same DNA, but Cellulose expands familiar game systems, allowing players greater control over available resources, strategic paths, and even game length.

-Cytosis Board Game
+Cytosis Board Game (On Order)

-Cytosis Board Game
+Cytosis Board Game (On Order)

 Cytosis: A Cell Building Game is a worker placement game that takes place inside a human cell.
-Players start out with a number of workers and on a player?s turn, they will place one of their workers in any available location within that cell.
+Players start out with a number of workers and on a player's turn, they will place one of their workers in any available location within that cell.
 Some of the locations provide players with resources (e.g., mRNA, ATP) or take actions (e.g., convert resources, collect cards).

 Players use their resources to build Enzymes, Hormones, and Hormone Receptors and also to help detoxify the cell - all of which score health points.
 The player with the most health points at the end of the game wins!

-Genotype Board Game: A Mendelian Genetics Game
+Genotype Board Game: A Mendelian Genetics Game (On Order)

-Genotype Board Game: A Mendelian Genetics Game
+Genotype Board Game: A Mendelian Genetics Game (On Order)

 Gregor Mendel is the 19th Century Augustinian Friar credited with the discovery of modern genetics.
 In Genotype, you play as his assistants, competing to collect experimental data on pea plants by trying to control how the plants inherit key Traits from their parents: seed shape, flower color, stem color, and plant height.
 The observable Traits of a Pea Plant (its Phenotype) are determined by its genetic makeup (its Genotype).
 The relationship between Genotype and Phenotype and the nature of genetic inheritance are at the heart of Genotype: A Mendelian Genetics Game.